Home

 Our research in inorganic materials chemistry, photochemistry, and spectroscopy

 We synthesize inorganic nanomaterials, functionalize their surfaces with molecules, build heterostructures from nanoscopic components, and explore the photoinduced charge-transfer reactivity of the materials we create.
-Our goals are to assemble heterostructures and interfaces with ever-improved precision and to elucidate the influence of interfacial properties on light-induced charge-transfer reactivity.
-Through this fundamental science, we aim to contribute to the broader effort to develop materials architectures for solar energy conversion.
+Our goals are to assemble heterostructures and interfaces with ever-improved precision and to elucidate the influence of interfacial properties and electronic structure on light-induced charge-transfer reactivity and photocatalytic performance.

 Students working in our research group develop skills in the following areas: